cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 ## Coding Tips 2

-- Don't mutate the caller during iteration
+- Don't mutate the caller during iteration.
-  - Mutating elements in a collection is acceptable but not the collection (e.g, deleting elements)
+- Mutating elements in a collection is acceptable but not the collection (e.g., deleting elements).
-- Don't use assignment in the argument of a conditional
+- Don't use assignment in the argument of a conditional.
-  - Hard to determine if `=` or `==` was intended
+- Hard to determine if `=` or `==` was intended.
-- Use an underscore for unused parameters
+- Use an underscore for unused parameters.

 ```ruby
 names.each_with_index { |_, idx| puts "#{idx + 1}. got a name!" }
 ```

-- Gain experience through struggle
+- Gain experience through struggle.
-  - Don't memorize best practices but spend enough time programming to understand the context of the practices
+- Don't memorize best practices but spend enough time programming to understand the context of the practices.
-  - Don't be afraid to make mistakes
+- Don't be afraid to make mistakes.

 <!-- internal links -->